alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/technical-details.md

 ## Storing Signatures

 In the usage guide, for a threshold of `k` signatures, we obtain the first signature with `proposeUserOperation` and the next `k-2` signatures with `signMultisigUserOperation`.
-In practice, since signers would likely use different clients and sign at different times, the client or dapp will have to provide storage for the first `k-1` signatures.
+In practice, since signers would likely use different clients and sign at different times, the client or dapp will need to store the first `k-1` signatures.
 This would be loaded and combined with the final signature to be used with `sendUserOperation`.

 ## Variable Gas Feature